 Theoretical and practical experience in athletic injury.
 Evaluation techniques, practical considerations in selecting and applying physical modalities and therapeutic exercises.
-567. Corrective and Orthopedic Physical Education (3) Prerequisites: Physical Education 560 and 561, Etiology, characteristics, and programs for children with corrective and/or physically handicapping conditions will be discussed.
+567. Corrective and Orthopedic Physical Education (3) Prerequisites: Physical Education 560 and 561.
+Etiology, characteristics, and programs for children with corrective and/or physically handi-Capping conditions will be discussed.
 This will include evaluating and implementing prescribed activities for individuals with these types of conditions.
 568. Special Physical Education (2) Prerequisites: Psychology 101 and Physical Education 371.
 Etiologies, characteristics, and education programs for mentally retarded, emotionally disturbed, learning disabled, blind and hearing impaired individuals.
 Specific programs and activities are discussed relevant to each of disabled groups mentioned.
-570. Psychological Bases of Physical Education (3) Prerequisite: Psychology 101.

-Psychological parameters related to physical performance and the acquisition of motor 596.
-Selected Topics in Physical Education (1-3) Selected topics in physical education.
-May be repeated with new content and approval of instructor.
+569. Exercise, Sport and Aging (3) I, II Relationships between exercise, sport and human aging including physiological, psychological logical, sociological, health and program consideration.
+Aging is viewed developmentally with emphasis on the middle and later years.
+570. Psychological Bases of Physical Education (3) Psychological parameters related to physical performance and the acquisition of motor skills Selected topics in physical education.
+May be repeated with new content and approval of 596.
+Selected Topics in Physical Education (1-3) Instructor.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit six units applicable GRADUATE COURSES 600.
-Seminar (3) W.T.
-WHERE 10 1 pisses 3 12 mili An intensive study in advanced physical education.
-May be repeated with new content.
-Topic to be announced in the Class Schedule.
-Maximum credit six units applicable on a 651.
+Maximum credit of six units of 596 applicable to a bachelor's or master's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
+GRADUATE COURSES 651.
 Administrative Professional/Educational Dance (3) Planning, implementing, financing, staffing, supervising, and evaluating dance in both the academic and consumer mode.
+Approved by Coordinator, Adapted Physical Education.
 652. Dance Ethnology and Research (3) Prerequisites: Physical Education 133B and 154.

 Role of traditional dance in selected cultures.
 Research techniques used in study and classification of these dance forms.
-Research techniques used by dance scholar, historian, and 653.
-Seminar in Dance (3) Advanced study of selected topics such as effort-shape, current trends in dance, multimedia, environmental, experimental dance, dance in relation to the other arts, and stylistic analysis of classical ballet.
-Maximum credit six units applicable on a master's degree, provided that repeated units are taken in alternate option.
+Research techniques used by dance scholar, historian, and

+653. Seminar in Dance (3)

+Advanced study of selected topics such as effort-shape, current trends in dance, multimedia, environmental, experimental dance, dance in relation to the other arts, and stylistic analysis of classical ballet.
+Maximum credit six units applicable to a master's degree, provided that repeated units are taken in alternate option.
 See Class Schedule for specific content.

+654A.
+Graduate Dance Company (3)

 Twelve hours.

 Prerequisite: Admission to graduate program in physical education with specialization in Production of choreographic works, lecture-demonstration and mini-concerts.
 Maintenance of technical dance skills.
 Promotion of dance and audience development.
 Understudy dance roles from the Graduate Dance Company's repertory.
 Participate in major production.
-(Formerly 654B.
+(Formerly numbered Physical Education 654.)
+654B.
 Graduate Dance Company (3) Concert performances of graduate dance company's repertory, production of choreographic works, design and presentation of master classes and workshops, maintenance of technical dance skills and participation in major production.
 (Formerly numbered Physical Education 655.)
 660. Seminar in Advanced Kinesiology and Biomechanics (3) Prerequisites: Physical Education 560, 563.
 Recommended: Physical Education 364.
 Principles of mechanics applied to the analysis of human motion.
 Electromyography and cinematography as aids in analysis.
 Kinetic analysis of movement.
-661. Seminar in Advanced Physiology of Exercise (3) Prerequisites: Physical Education 560 and 561 Advanced aspects of the physiology of exercise.
+661. Seminar in Advanced Physiology of Exercise (3) Prerequisites: Physical Education 560 and 561.

+Advanced aspects of the physiology of exercise.
 Effects of exercise on human beings in relation to health, longevity, morphology and performance.
 662. Advanced Exercise Physiology Laboratory (3) Nine hours of laboratory.